mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Creating a Custom Morph

-Custom morphs are typically implemented as subclasses of the `PlacedMorph` class and implement the `drawOn:` method.
+Custom morphs are typically implemented as subclasses of the `PlacedMorph` or `BoxedMorph` class and implement the `drawOn:` method.
-They can be directly dragged to new locations.
+These can be directly dragged to new locations.
 Otherwise dragging requires opening the `Morph` halo and using the Move handle.

 The following example includes the instance variable `extent`